Generation-UK-I/DatabaseOperations/intro_to_sql.md

 SELECT * FROM customers WHERE Name = “Company A”;
 ```

 Commonly they’re split over multiple lines for readability.
 SQL doesn’t care about newlines, it looks for the semi-colon (;) to end the statement.

 ```sql
 SELECT * FROM customers
 WHERE Name = “Company A”;
 ```

 Missing the semi-colon is a common mistake, if your terminal is showing this prompt `->` it often means you missed the `;`.

-One convention is that SQL keywords are capitalised, therefore for easy readability tables and fields are usually in lower case. **NOTE: SQL keywords are not case-sensitive, but database names, table names, and field names are.**
+One convention is that SQL keywords are capitalised, therefore for easy readability tables and fields are usually in lower case.

+>NOTE: SQL keywords are not case-sensitive, but database names, table names, and field names are.

 ### SQL Tables

 A database will typically contain multiple tables, but exactly which ones is up to you and your organisation’s needs.

-A common example when learning is to model a simple business which needs a customer_table, products_table, and an orders_table.
+A common example when learning is to model a simple business which needs a `customer_table`, `products_table`, and an `orders_table`.

 Tables in SQL are comprised of Fields (columns) and Records (rows), each record is an new entry in the database, and the fields are the data items captured for each record.

-Every record in the table needs a unique identifier, known as a `PRIMARY` Key, since two entries might have the same name.
+Every record in the table needs a unique identifier, known as a `Primary Key`, since two entries might have the same name.

 <img src="img/primary_keys.jpg" width="800" />

-When one table has a field for another table’s Primary Key, such as an Orders table referencing a Customer_ID number when they make a purchase, we call this a Foreign Key.
+When one table has a field for another table’s Primary Key, such as an Orders table referencing a `Customer_ID` number when they make a purchase, we call this a Foreign Key.

 Linking Primary and Foreign keys is how we create relationships between tables.